jrzubizarreta/depinf/README.md

   * see devtools package: https://www.rdocumentation.org/packages/devtools/versions/1.12.0
   * install_github: https://www.rdocumentation.org/packages/devtools/versions/1.12.0/topics/install\_github

+This package implements the methods described in
+>

 For an exact solution, we strongly recommend running designmatch either with CPLEX or Gurobi.